pivorodrigues/devopstips/awssn.md

 - AWS says: _"S3 One Zone-Infrequent Access (S3 One Zone-IA; Z-IA) is a new storage class designed for customers who want a lower-cost option for infrequently accessed data, but do not require the multiple Availability Zone data resilience model of the S3 Standard and S3 Standard-Infrequent Access (S3 Standard-IA; S-IA) storage classes"_.

 #

+**Versioning and Deleting objects**

+- When you delete an object in a versioning-enabled bucket, all versions remain in the bucket and Amazon S3 creates a delete marker for the object.
+To undelete the object, you must delete this delete marker.

+- When versioning is enabled, a simple DELETE cannot permanently delete an object.
+Instead, Amazon S3 inserts a delete marker in the bucket, and that marker becomes the current version of the object with a new ID.
+When you try to GET an object whose current version is a delete marker, Amazon S3 behaves as though the object has been deleted (even though it has not been erased) and returns a 404 error.

+- To permanently delete versioned objects, you must DELETE Object versionId.